-An Ice-free Arctic Ocean warms the entire Arctic as far as 1500 km inland (Lawrence et al. 2008), including the majority of Permafrost carbon
+An Ice-free Arctic Ocean warms the entire Arctic as far as 1500 km inland (Lawrence ef al. 2008), including the majority of Permafrost carbon

-- Vaks et al. 2013 (and full text) had a brilliant way to determine the state of the permafrost in Paleo climate when ground above a limestone cavern is frozen, the speliothems cannot grow.
-But when melted, dripping water through the soil to the cave ceiling allows them to grow. - O/O ratios tell temperature at the surface..
+- Vaks et al. 2013 (and full text) had an insightful way to determine the state of the permafrost in Paleo climate - when ground above a limestone cavern is frozen, the speliothems cannot grow.
+But when melted, dripping water through the soil to the cave ceiling allows them to grow. - O18/O16 ratios tell temperature at the surface..

 Rapid loss of Arctic Ocean ice sends temperatures across permafrost lands upward, as far as 1500 km south of the Arctic coast.
 Arctic Ocean ice is, in fact, already in rapid loss right now (Lawrence et al. 2008).
-This is a tipping point: Thaw is very dangerous.
-Non-thaw keeps it safe
+This is a key tipping point: Keeping the Arctic Ocean Ice Cap is Essential to Preserve Climate

-Figure 2. $\Delta T{air}$ between simulations with prescribed 2080-2099 sea-ice conditions obtained from CCSM3 A1B 21st century ensemble and prescribed 1980-1999 sea-ice conditions obtained from CCSM3 20th century ensemble. (a) Monthly $\Delta T{air}$ over western Arctic land (65°-80°N, 60°-300°E). (b) Map of $\Delta T{air}$ for OND.
+Figure 2. ΔT{air} between simulations with prescribed 2080-2099 sea-ice conditions obtained from CCSM3 A1B 21st century ensemble and prescribed 1980-1999 sea-ice conditions obtained from CCSM3 20th century ensemble. (a) Monthly ΔT{air} over western Arctic land (65°-80°N, 60°-300°E). (b) Map of ΔT{air} for OND.